Update – 6 October 2025

 The purpose of legal harvest assurance is to:

-The discussion document sets out proposals for the operational detail to be made as regulations and notices.
-These proposals are built on the feedback we received on issues papers in 2024.
-The issues papers tested assumptions and sought views on the options we should consider for these operational details.
+The consultation discussion document set out proposals for the operational detail to be made as regulations and notices.
+These proposals were built on the feedback we received on issues papers in 2024.
+The issues papers tested assumptions and sought views on the options we considered for these operational details.

-We are now seeking your views on proposals for the operational detail.
-Consultation will run from 28 November 2024 to 26 February 2025.
+For this consultation, we sought your views on proposals for the operational detail.
+Consultation ran from 28 November 2024 to 26 February 2025.

 Operational detail for the legal harvest assurance system – discussion document [PDF, 3 MB]